ldziura/Tiamat/README.md

 - Thumb cluster for the most used keys
 - Smaller spacebar for a better ergonomics
 - stacked numbers and symbols rows for an easier access
-- Hotswap sockets for the switches
+- Hotswap sockets for MX switches

 - 240x240 Pin Badge LCD display with backlight that doubles as the microcontroller
 - Hotswap sockets for the display